-A. Raise awareness of the ongoing funding needs of California transit agencies.
+A. Raise Awareness of the Ongoing Funding Needs of California Transit Agencies.

-With many of our member agencies currently facing, or anticipated to face, fiscal cliffs in the near future, the Association will continue raising awareness of the ongoing funding needs of California transit agencies to the President's Administration and the United States Congress.
+With many of our member agencies currently facing, or anticipated to face, financial challenges related to operations and capital funding, which may lead to fiscal cliffs in the near future, the Association will continue raising awareness of the ongoing funding needs of California transit agencies to the President's Administration and the United States Congress.